smohith/cp4i-install/README.md

 ### OLM Catalog Sources
 1. From your web browser use the bookmark tab to open the OpenShift console.
 2. The login credentials should already be saved in the browser.
-If not use `ibmuser` as Username and `engageibm` as Password.
+If not use `ibmadmin` as Username and `engageibm` as Password.
 3. From the left hand menu expand `Operators > OperatorHub` and search for `cloud pak`.
 If the result is similar to the screenshot below skip Step 4 below.

    ![operators.png](images/operators.png)